An old book filled with timeless lessons.

 Now replace the words customer and buyer with donor and sold with solicited.

 Also, go ahead and replace salesperson with fundraiser and selling with fundraising.
 When I did that, it hit me like a ton of bricks.
 Too often nonprofits begin the relationship with a supporter the wrong way.
-They try to trick them into giving with fake deadlines creating urgency, gimmicks like pennies in envelopes, or myriad other ploys.
+They try to trick them into giving with fake deadlines creating urgency, gimmicks like pennies in envelopes, or a myriad other ploys.

 I’ve always been uncomfortable with these devices.
 Now I know why.
 They are short-sighted!